Fractured Magic: Chapter Nineteen

 Leileas’ tufty brows drew into something like a frown.
 “I was under the assumption that humans tattooed themselves, too.
 Don’t they?”

-“Some do.
-Some orinians do, too, in addition to their birthmarks.
+“Some.
+Some orinians do, too, to accentuate their birthmarks.
 Or to cover them,” Íde said.
 She held her arm out in front of her, looking at the scratch-like markings on her hand and exposed wrist.
 While the others were turned away, Kieran took her hand and kissed it.

 “Do yours mean something?”
+Maebhe asked.

 It was what Drys had been doing when they’d been caught by Unity.
 From Leileas’ teasing about it, Maebhe learned it was only Drys’ second excursion, and that made Drys quite young for one of the fae.
-From Drys’ reply, she got the sense that Leileas, too, was considered young.
+From Drys’ teasing reply, she got the sense that Leileas, too, was considered young.

 “Less than you would think.
 Less than there are orinians in Orean.”